AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 - Mac or Linux host or VM (or Windows with WSL) with Internet access
 - Installed git, maven, recent Zulu v17+, recent non-Azul Java v17+ (optional)
-- Azul Intelligence Cloud access
+- Azul Intelligence Cloud access (contact your Azul Account Manager if you dont have access)

 ## Getting Started